Social Media General Best Practices

 Be respectful and professional

 As a UNC member, you understand the university’s commitment to respectful dialogue and to the civil and thoughtful discussion of opposing ideas.
-Online discussions can evoke strong statements; keep your professional demeanor and promote it among contributors.
+Online discussions can evoke strong statements; keep your professional demeanor and promote that same attitude among contributors.

 Use professional judgment when publishing pictures and videos and consider the public nature of social media images.
 Contents should be checked for punctuation, grammar and accuracy.